charumotiramani/Stack/README.md

 # Functions
 void push(int data)
 To push the data entered into the stack.
-If Stack is full the program gives a message "Stack Overflow" Otherwise it adds the element to the top of the stack.
+If stack is full the program gives a message "Stack Overflow" Otherwise it adds the element to the top of the stack.

 void pop()
 If the value of top=-1, that is, if the stack is empty the program gives a message "Stack Underflow".Otherwise it pops the element from the stack.